 Change your oil on time.
 The longer engine oil is used, the thinner it gets.
 Leaks are more likely and exhaust emissions are increased.
 Be sure to recycle your oil and oil filter with West Valley Collection and Recycling’s curbside pickup.

 Clean engines properly.
-Avoid products containing naphtha, nonylphenol ethozylate, trichloroethane or trichloroethylene.
+Avoid products containing naphtha, nonylphenol ethoxylate, trichloroethane, or trichloroethylene.
 Try limonene, a citrus-based solvent.
 Use rags instead of water to clean your engine.

 Report illegal dumping or discharge.
-When you see dumped wastes or materials near or in a storm drain, or see a person dumping anything to the storm drain, please call 408-354-5385 or complete an online Report A Spill Form.
+When you see dumped wastes or materials near or in a storm drain or see a person dumping anything into the storm drain, please call 408-354-5385 or complete an online Report A Spill Form.